In This Section

 Looking for something different to do with the family this year?
 Check out the horse-drawn sleigh rides available at Wild West Campground & Corral, when the snow flies.
 Slow down and enjoy time with friends and family as you ride through the quiet winter woods by horse-drawn sleigh.

 4. Cross-Country Skiing

 Grab the family and bundle up for some winter fun at Iverson Park.
 Bring a sled and enjoy the sledding hills, with one specifically for young children.
-Or, try the toboggan runs.
-Toboggans are available for rent, by the half or full hour.
+Or, try snowshoeing along the Plover River as it winds through the park.
 The park also has a lighted ice-skating rink and warming house.